DANCEcollaborative/bazaar/log_replayer/README.md

-# 2. ```log-replayer_fresh-bot.py```: Plays fresh bot messages
+## 2. ```log-replayer_fresh-bot.py```: Plays fresh bot messages
 Much of this replayer's functionality is the same as```log_replayer.py```.
 Differences and additions are listed below.

-The replayed and fresh bot messages will be displayed in both the system console and in the saved replay log.
+The replayed user/student messages and fresh bot messages will be displayed in both the system console and in the saved replay log.

 The chat log may *optionally* include recorded (previous) contributions from the bot, but only fresh bot contributions will be played.